 Overall, the vast majority of Canadians are responsible borrowers who use credit wisely to strengthen their financial futures.
-It is important to put consumer borrowing into perspective: the majority of Canadian household debt, 74 per cent, is made up of mortgage debt4 - borrowed money used to purchase a home, a high-quality asset which can increase an individual's net worth over time.
-Indeed, this has contributed to 97 per cent increase in aggregate net worth of Canadian households over the last decade.5
+It is important to put consumer borrowing into perspective: the majority of Canadian household debt, 75 per cent, is made up of mortgage debt - borrowed money used to purchase a home, a high-quality asset which can increase an individual's net worth over time.
+Indeed, this has contributed to 97 per cent increase in aggregate net worth of Canadian households over the last decade.

-During the pandemic alone, the net worth of Canadian households saw an increase of 17 per cent compared to the levels at the end of 2019.6
+During the pandemic alone, the net worth of Canadian households saw an increase of 38 per cent compared to the levels at the end of 2019.

 The statistics show that Canadians are managing their mortgages responsibly.
-A 2020 study by Mortgage
+A 2023 study by Mortgage

-Professionals Canada found that 15 per cent of mortgage holders have increased their mortgage payments and 17 per cent have made an additional lump sum payment in the last year.
-In fact, 33 per cent of mortgage holders (about 2 million) have taken at least one action to shorten their amortization periods, including making lump sum payments, increasing their regular payments or increasing the frequency of payments.
+Professionals Canada found that 15 per cent of mortgage holders have increased their mortgage payments and 16 per cent have made an additional lump sum payment in the last year.

-These stats are supported by a 2019 CMHC survey of mortgage consumers, which found that 32% of buyers are paying more than their minimum mortgage payments and 61% of buyers have set aside a financial "buffer" for possible higher expenses in the future.9
+These stats are supported by a 2024 CMHC survey of mortgage consumers, which found that 39 per cent of buyers are paying more than their minimum mortgage payments.